Scroll to top

 Terrorism

-Bangladesh faces an elevated terrorism threat.
-The 2016 Holey Artisan Bakery attack in Dhaka's Gulshan district, which killed 22 people including foreign nationals, demonstrated that groups with IS connections have both intent and capability to target expatriates.
+The July 2016 Holey Artisan Bakery attack in Dhaka's Gulshan district killed 22 people, including 9 Italians, 7 Japanese, and 1 American, and demonstrated that IS-affiliated groups have both intent and capability to target foreign nationals in Bangladesh.
 The FCDO maintains a high terrorism threat rating for Bangladesh.
+Security at venues frequented by foreigners in Gulshan has been significantly upgraded since 2016, but the underlying threat has not been removed.

 Civil Unrest

 Bangladesh experiences frequent and sometimes violent political unrest.
-General strikes (hartals) and blockades can immobilise the city with limited warning.
-Political violence between party affiliates is documented and can affect movement and safety.
+General strikes (hartals) and opposition blockades can immobilise the city with limited warning, effectively shutting down transport for hours or days.
+Political violence between party affiliates is documented and can affect movement and safety in ways that are difficult to predict.

 Traffic and Infrastructure

-Dhaka has among the worst traffic congestion of any city globally.
+Dhaka has among the worst traffic congestion globally.
 Emergency response times are severely affected.
-Road safety standards are poor.
-The combination creates significant risk for medical emergencies and security incidents requiring rapid movement.
+Road safety standards are poor, and road accident fatality rates are high.
+The combination creates significant risk during security incidents, medical emergencies, or any situation requiring rapid movement.

 Vetted operators with direct experience in Dhaka